 At the same time, he also expressed his gratitude to the Provincial People's Committee and the agencies that organized the festival, helping Hoang Lien macadamia have more opportunities to reach further.

 Tourists coming here are curious about Lang Son macadamia nuts, a nutritious product with high economic value.
-After trying, many people are interested in the creativity and innovation in agricultural production.
+After trying, many people expressed their interest in the creativity and innovation in agricultural production.
 Mr. Hung believes that this will be a sustainable direction for Lang Son agriculture, contributing to the development of the province's OCOP brand and reaching out to the international market in the future.

 Farmer Nguyen Manh Hung introduces macadamia honey products